-In light of the harmful effects of human activity on the planet, GIAF aims to take responsibility for its contribution and to reduce this impact.
+Cognisant of the damage being done to the planet by human activity, GIAF aims to take responsibility for its contribution and reduce the associated impacts.

 GIAF aims to make sustainability a major focal point of the organisation by:

-- Strategically segregating and reducing Festival waste in partnership with our waste management partner, Walsh Waste.
+- Segregating and reducing Festival waste by applying best practices in partnership with our waste management partner, Walsh Waste.

 We encourage our staff, volunteers, interns, supporters and visitors to help in our sustainability efforts by considering the environmental impact of their activity at the Festival.

-- Plan your Festival with sustainability in mind: If you live in Ireland, can you take a bus, train or carpool to Galway?
-Can you walk, bike or take public transportation to Festival venues while you’re here?
+- Plan your Festival attendance with sustainability in mind.
+If you live in Ireland, can you take a bus or a train or share a ride to Galway?
+Can you walk, use a bicycle or use public transportation to Festival venues while you are here?

-- Use the appropriate waste bins at all Festival locations for food, recyclables and general waste.
+- Use the appropriate designated waste bins at all Festival locations for recyclables, food waste and general waste accordingly.

 - Show your support for programmes within the Festival which focus on sustainability, such as First Thought Talks.